eye-division/lucytennyson-yoga/classes.md

 #### **WEDNESDAY**

-3.45-4.45pm Slow and gentle style, all levels, stretch and relax, beginners very welcome, plus anyone with health issues who may feel a regular yoga class is not for them.&nbsp; [St Ethelwolds](http://ethelwoldhouse.com/), East St Helen Street, **Abingdon.&nbsp;***Small friendly and supportive group (space for up to 8) in the tranquil Sanctuary.
-Email me to book your place.*
+3.45-4.45pm Slow and gentle with the focus on improving mobility and relaxation; beginners very welcome, plus anyone with health issues who may feel a regular yoga class is not for them.&nbsp;

-5.15pm-6.30pm End a busy day with gentle yoga and relaxation, and unwind with a hatha flow class in a beautiful riverside setting.&nbsp; [St Ethelwolds](http://ethelwoldhouse.com/), East St Helen Street, **Abingdon. **
+5.15pm-6.30pm End a busy day with gentle yoga and relaxation, and unwind with a hatha flow class.
+All levels, a friendly mixed group.

-7.15pm - 8.30pm Yoga for all: All welcome, especially those looking for a deeper focus and chance to relax after work.&nbsp; Small class meets in the tranquil Sanctuary at St Ethelwolds.
+7.15pm - 8.30pm Yoga for all: All welcome, especially those looking for a deeper focus and chance to relax after work. &nbsp; Currently full.

-*Small groups meet in the tranquil Sanctuary at St Ethelwolds House.
-All levels.
-Often full, but usually I can fit one more in, so drop me an email if you are interested.
-Passes will be available from December for the new term in 2019 .*
+*These three classes meet in the tranquil Sanctuary at St Ethelwolds House, East St Helen Street, Abingdon.
+Places are limited to 9, and are bookable in advance at the beginning of each half-term.
+The next passes will be available from December for the new term in 2019 .*

 &nbsp;